Townsend plays down Jones warning

 Scotland had a number of their squad involved in weekend club fixtures and Townsend reports that he expects most to have come through unscathed apart from one player whose injury has yet to be assessed.

-Centre Cameron Redpath made his third appearance, in Bath's 21-17 win over Harlequins, since the knee injury he picked up in May and Townsend reveals that the 22-year-old is in the running to earn only his second cap.
+Centre Cameron Redpath made his third appearance, in Bath's 21-17 win over Harlequins, since the knee injury he picked up in May and Townsend says the 22-year-old is in the running to earn only his second cap.

-"He is definitely in the mix - inside centre will be one position that require a lot of discussion," he adds.
+"He is definitely in the mix - inside centre will be one position that requires a lot of discussion," he adds.
 "I thought Cam played very well at the weekend.

 "We are delighted with the squad we have and we are in a good place going into this championship."